 The fair value of financial assets and financial liabilities must be estimated for recognition and measurement or for disclosure purposes.
-All financial assets and financial liabilities of the Company at the balance date are recorded at amounts approximating their carrying amount due to their short term nature.
+The carrying amount of all financial assets and financial liabilities of the Company at the balance date approximate their fair value due to their short term nature.

-30 JUNE 2013 2013 2012 \$ \$
+30 JUNE 2014 2014 2013 \$ \$